-The self catering accommodation industry has often been the brunt of bad press surrounding shoddy agents, properties not being of the standard advertised, (or not being available at all!) and agents washing their hands of things by stating the holiday booking is directly between the property owner and the guest.
+The self-catering accommodation industry has often been the brunt of bad press surrounding properties not being of the standard advertised, or not being available at all!.
+Booking agents are also guilty of shunning accountability when things go wrong, by stating the booking contract is directly between the property owner and the guest.

 It’s probably fair to say that most owners and agents do an excellent job of maintaining high standards for their guests.
-They realise the importance of good customer service and ensuring the quality of their properties, and they work hard to benefit the tourism industry as a whole.
+They realise the importance of good customer service and ensuring the quality of their properties.
+They work hard to benefit the tourism industry as a whole.

-But when a property does not live up to its claims then it can completely ruin that precious holiday that you have so looked forward to – and maybe saved up a long time for too, so naturally you want to make a complaint and have something done about it.
+But when a property does not live up to its claims then it can completely ruin that precious holiday that you have so looked forward to – and maybe saved up a long time for too!
+Naturally, you want to make a complaint and have something done about it.

 What to do when holidays go wrong

-- Use your common sense – is the complaint more to do with your own subjective likes and dislikes, or is there a genuine quality or safety issue that needs to be addressed and is it having a serious impact on your holiday?
+It is important to remember that complaints can be subjective, there are some people who complain for the sake of complaining.
+Use your common sense – is the complaint more to do with your own subjective likes and dislikes, or is there a genuine quality or safety issue that needs to be addressed.
+Is it having a serious impact on your holiday?

-If you continue to use the property and then only make the complaint upon your return home, you may seriously undermine your position.
+If you don’t say anything until you get home, you might get less compensation or none at all.
 It’s a bit like complaining about a meal in a restaurant after having eaten all the food.

-- If the issue is not resolved during or immediately after your stay, write an official letter of complaint to the company or owner within 15 days of your return, or as per their complaints procedure.
+If the issue is not resolved during your stay, write an official letter of complaint by registered post to the cottage agency or owner when you get home.
+Check the booking terms and conditions for a complaints procedure.
 Make sure you keep all subjective personal opinions and emotions out of this letter, and instead just make a clear concise list of all the facts relating to your complaint.

-You need to outline why the holiday did not live up to the contract between yourself and the property provider, so make sure you read through all the marketing material used to sell the holiday as well as the terms and conditions of your booking first.
+You need to outline why the holiday did not live up to the contract between yourself and the accommodation provider.
+Make sure you read through all the marketing material used to sell the holiday as well as the terms and conditions of your booking.

-Give each item its own numbered paragraph, matching these numbers up with the photographs you have taken.
-Also make a note of the time and date each issue was reported, what the response was and what action has been taken so far.
+Give each item its own numbered paragraph, matching these numbers up with the supporting evidence.
+Also, make a note of the time and date each issue was reported, what the response was and what action has been taken so far.

 If you feel that action was inadequate, state clearly why you think that was the case and how it continued to affect your holiday.